PatSunter/credo/doc/uwa-install.rst

 Setting up your environment to use UWA
 --------------------------------------

-Currently in UWA version 0.1.0, UWA is not integrated with the `SCons
-<http://www.scons.org/>`_ build system used by the rest of stgUnderworld.
+ .. note:: If you only intend to run UWA System tests via SCons commands like
+    `scons check` (see :ref:`uwa-examples-run-systest-scons`),
+    then you don't need to read the section below, as UWA is now integrated with SCons.
+However, the environment variables are needed if you want to run UWA tests directly.

-So to run any of the examples, you need to modify a couple of shell environment variables directly, to use the UWA code directly from its source directory in uwa.
+To run any UWA scripts directly, you need to modify a couple of shell environment variables.

 These variables are: